thasso/pyjip/docs/source/setup.rst

 Cluster Configuration
 ^^^^^^^^^^^^^^^^^^^^^
-The ``cluster`` configuration is loaded form your JIP configuration file.
+The ``cluster`` configuration is loaded from your JIP configuration file.
 The following base configurations are available.
-Please refer to the implementation documentation for details on configuration parameters for each of the grid connectors.
+Please refer to the implementation documentation for details of the configuration parameters for each grid connectors.

 Grid engines
 ************